Vote FOR the Building Sale to Secure Adventure Cycling’s Future

 • All members have always had a unique member number.

-• Votes can be cast one of two ways:
+• Votes can be cast the following ways:

 • Voicemails missing any piece of information will not be counted.